Jim Truscott

-James Francis Truscott OAM (26 May 1956 – 28 April 2021) was a businessman and former Australian SAS officer.
+James Francis Truscott OAM (26 May 1956 – 28 April 2021) was an Australian businessman and SAS officer.
 In 2001 he started Truscott Crisis Leaders, which in 2018 was sold to Mettle Group.
 He died on 28 April 2021, during an outback bicycle ride in Mungo National Park.

 Military service

 Truscott was in the Australian Army from 1975 to 2001, during which he held six command appointments in operational Army units and three staff positions in joint headquarters.
 His last appointment was as Operations and Plans Officer in the Australian Special Air Service Regiment in Perth.

 In the 1989 Australia Day Honours Truscott received the Medal of the Order of Australia for his "service to mountaineering, particularly the Australia Bicentennial Everest Expedition".